FObersteiner/datetimemadness/README.md

 print(repr(dt))
 # datetime.datetime(1986, 10, 14, 21, 15, tzinfo=datetime.timezone(datetime.timedelta(seconds=7200), 'GMT'))
 ```
-A parsing directive of `"%m.%d.%Y %I:%M %p GMT%z"` would have worked as well though, the tzinfo attribute just wouldn't have a name.
+A parsing directive of `"%m.%d.%Y %I:%M %p GMT%z"` would have worked as well though, the tzinfo attribute just wouldn't have a name then.

+---

 ### ...and to string
 Same directives work the other way around.
 Just tell the computer what to do, e.g.